jhucsf/fall2022/assign/assign05.md

 ### Sender

-Tun the sender using the following command:
+Run the sender using the following command:

 ```
 ./sender [server_address] [port] [username]